-Minutes of the meeting of the Council
+Minutes of the Parish Council Meeting

 At Gorsley Village Hall at 19:30

 Present: Cllr C Crumpton; Cllr A Reeves; Cllr B Clark; Cllr J Gough; Cllr G Owen; Cllr L Watkins; Cllr A Newton; Cllr J Rudman.

 In attendance: Parish Clerk Elizabeth Malcolm.
 9 members of public.

 2. Declarations of interest: Cllr Reeves declared an interest in item 11.a.ii as a friend of the applicant.

 3. Co-option of Councillors: It was RESOVED unanimously to co-opt Mrs Jennie Rudman and Mr Adrian Newton to the Council.

 4. Minutes of the Parish Council it was RESOLVED to agree and sign the minutes of the meeting of 9th September 2019 and the Extraordinary meeting of 23rd September as a true and accurate record.

 a.
 Ward Councillor – Cllr Walding presented some information on Climate Emergency and asked the Parish Council to consider adoption of this policy.